marcjulianschwarz/obsidian-vault-blog/Posts/simpleperceptron.md

 If the true and predicted classes are the same (0,0 or 1,1), the error will be equal to 0.
 In this case, everything is fine and we don't need to update the weights.
 In the two cases of misclassification (0,1 or 1,0), the error will be either  -1 or 1.
 Here we want to update the weights to hopefully get the prediction closer to the correct class in the next epoch.

-As you can see from the formula below, we update the weight with respect to the actual data points.
+As you can see from the formula below, we update the weight according to the actual data points.
 This way, our data has an influence on the weight updates.
 Large values will have a higher impact than small values.
 This implies that our model benefits from feature scaling.
-One of the methods that could be applied is **standardization** where you subtract the mean and divide by the standard deviation to center and scale your data points.
+One of the methods that could help is **standardization** where you subtract the mean and divide by the standard deviation to center and scale your data points.

 We multiply by the learning rate to make smaller steps, which helps to get better convergence.
 The magnitude of the learning rate plays an essential role.
 Too large values will lead to rapid but unstable convergence, too low values will make the model converge slowly and it may even get stuck in local minima.